wold21/react_for_beginners/README.md

         > static getDerivedStateFromProps
         > render and componentDidMount
 -   Updating
-    -   When a component is being re-rendererd as a result of changes to either its props or state
+    -   When a component is being re-rendered as a result of changes to either its props or state
         > static getDerivedStateFromProps
         > shouldComponentUpdate
         > render